 Trogir – Split – Omiš – Cetina Canyon (rafting) – Makarska Riviera – Pelješac Peninsula – Island of Mljet – Island of Korčula – Island of Hvar – Island of Brač – Trogir

 If you are coming by car you can drive to the parking reception (as indicated in your travel documents) from 10:00 am.
 Upon arrival, our staff will show you where to park and unload your car.
 Our service-team will take your luggage to the port.
 Please note that embarkation time is from 12:00 am to 2:00 pm.
 Our bicycles will be waiting for you in front of the boat.
 After having chosen the right bike for you, our staff will proceed with loading the bicycles on board.
 There follows a meet & greet including a welcome drink with our representative, and you will have a chance to get to know the crew and your fellow passengers.
-While enjoying a snack, at about 3:00 pm, we weigh anchor and head towards one of the bays at the island of Čiovo, where we drop anchor to enjoy the crystal-clear waters of the Adriatic Sea for the first time.
+While enjoying a snack, at about 3:00 pm, we set sail and head towards one of the bays at the island of Čiovo, where we drop anchor to enjoy the crystal-clear waters of the Adriatic Sea for the first time.
 After a long swimming break, we continue our journey to Split, Croatia’s second largest city and the capital of Dalmatia.
 The 1700 year old city was built around the palace of the Roman Emperor Diocletian; today it is a World Heritage site protected by the UNESCO.
 After a city tour, we take a guided walk through the forest park Marjan, located on the homonymous mountain (178 m).
 Today it is a nature reserve, boasting more than 400 different protected plants.
 Dinner and overnight stay in the port of Split with its lively atmosphere of a Mediterranean metropolis.

 Sunday: Split–Omiš & Cetina Canyon–Makarska Riviera

 After breakfast, we will set off for Omiš, a small town, located at the estuary of the Cetina river.
 In thousands of years, the river Cetina shaped an impressive canyon and created bizarre formations in the stone of the riverbed.
 The crystal-clear water, the high cliffs – up to 180 m –, the waterfalls and lakes offer sights of an unspoilt nature.
-A bus will take us to the starting point of our today’s rafting trip, the village of Pavića Most.
+A bus will take us to the starting point of our today’s rafting trip.
 After being provided with the appropriate equipment (helmet and life jacket), we will get a detailed instruction before starting our 2.5-hour downstream adventure.
 Inflatable boats for six to eight passengers, steered by experienced skippers, will take us down the Cetina, passing smooth rapids, gorgeous waterfalls, and a simply unique countryside, which is home to many rare birds and other wildlife.
 On our way, we will make two breaks to have an energy snack and to take a refreshing dip in the crystal-clear water.
 Our destination is the “Radmanove Mlinice”, a unique spot featuring old water mills surrounded by an amazing countryside.
 From here, the bus will take us back to the vessel.
 Those who do not wish to participate in the rafting trip will have the opportunity to stroll through the lovely town of Omiš, or to relax and unwind in one of the cafés in the old town.
 After lunch on board, we will leave Omiš, and set off for a bay to take a swim.
 Afterwards we will head to the Makarska Riviera, known for its gorgeous beaches of fine gravel, which here, punctuated by short sections of rock, string together like a pearl necklace.
 There follows the opportunity to visit one of the numerous restaurants for dinner.
 Overnight stay in Brela, Baška Voda or Makarska.

 Monday: Makarska Riviera–Pelješac Peninsula